Mail Code: 94305-2102

-VPGE provides seed funding to initiatives that foster cross-school interactions for graduate students.
+VPGE provides seed funding to initiatives that foster interdisciplinary and cross-school learning opportunities and networking for graduate students.
 The Stanford Graduate Summer Institute (SGSI) offers noncredit interdisciplinary short courses exclusively for Stanford graduate students and postdoctoral scholars.
 VPGE also seeks to facilitate enrollment in courses outside of students' home departments and schools.

 Innovation in Graduate Programs

 Academic departments and programs are foundational to graduate education so VPGE supports faculty- and student-initiated innovations within and across degree-granting programs.

 SCORE (Strengthening the Core) Academic Innovation Funds support one-year, faculty-led projects that explore and experiment with new approaches to graduate education.

 Student Projects for Intellectual Community Enhancement (SPICE) funds allow graduate students to develop projects and activities that promote intellectual community in their departments and beyond.

 The Diversity Innovation Fund (DIF) supports Stanford graduate students and postdoctoral scholars in the development of a project that advance diversity within those populations.